aionrobotics/docs/docs/ros-getting-started.rst

   rqt_graph

-.. tip:: To use this tool remotely, you must first export the TX2 display to your remote machine.
+.. tip:: To use rqt_graph remotely, you must first export the TX2 display to your remote machine.

 To do so:
 ::